EthanDenny/x-toy-assembler/grammar.md

 ## stdin \<reg>

-Set the value of the given register to stdin
+Set the value of the given register to stdin.

 ## stdin \<reg>

-Write the value of the given register to stdout
+Write the value of the given register to stdout.

 # Machine codes